Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Comparison with calibration using free swinging Michelson technique

 \subsection{Note on the Advanced Virgo photodiode readout}

-The non-linear $\Delta L$ reconstruction uses two channels from the pick-off beam used for the calibration and read on a photodiode: $\mathcal{P}_{DC}$, that measures the output power components from 0 to 10~kHz, and $\mathcal{P}_{AC}$, that is extracted using digital demodulation at 56~MHz.
-The $\mathcal{P}_{DC}$ signal is in practice the blending of two output channels: $\mathcal{P}_{DC,raw}$ channel from DC to 10~kHz with high dynamic and $\mathcal{P}_{Audio}$ channel from $f_0$ ($\sim5\,\textrm{Hz}$) to 10~kHz with lower dynamic and less noise.
-We discovered a coupling between both channels: the response of the $\mathcal{P}_{DC,raw}$ channel is modified because of the presence of the high-pass analog filter in the audio channel.
+\lr{ The output beam used to observe the interference fringes is a small fraction of the interferometer output beam extracted before the output mode-cleaner cavity~\cite{bib:paperOMC}.
+It is sent onto a photodiode, and the non-linear $\Delta L$ reconstruction uses two channels from this photodiode: } $\mathcal{P}_{DC}$, that measures the output power components from 0 to 10~kHz, and $\mathcal{P}_{AC}$, that is extracted using digital demodulation at 56~MHz.
+The $\mathcal{P}_{DC}$ signal is in practice the blending of two output channels: $\mathcal{P}_{DC,raw}$ channel from DC to 10~kHz with high dynamic and $\mathcal{P}_{Audio}$ channel, \lr{high-passed at $f_0$ ($\sim5\,\text{Hz}$), with less noise but lower dynamic, in the band 5~Hz to 10~kHz.} We discovered a coupling between both channels: the response of the $\mathcal{P}_{DC,raw}$ channel is modified because of the presence of the high-pass analog filter in the audio channel.

-Two different photodiodes receive respectively 90\% (PD1) and 10\% (PD2) of the pick-off beam power.
+Two different photodiodes receive respectively 90\% (PD1) and 10\% (PD2) of the extracted beam power.
 Since there is less power on it, the PD2 photodiode provides less sensitive calibration than PD1.
-The Virgo laser power was increased by about a factor~2 between O2 and O3~runs.
-As a consequence, the PD1 photodiode readout electronics was modified to prevent saturation of the $\mathcal{P}_{Audio}$ channel: the frequency of the audio-filter was increased from 5~Hz to 16~Hz.
+The Virgo laser power was increased by about a factor two between O2 and O3~runs.
+To prevent saturation of the $\mathcal{P}_{Audio}$ channel, the PD1 photodiode readout electronics was modified: the frequency of the audio-filter was increased from 5~Hz to 16~Hz.